Estimated reading time: 9 minutes

 Light & bright appetizers like fresh tomatoes go well with Unoaked Chardonnay such as Vinden Estate Evie’s 2015.
 An oaked Chardonnay well matches with a cooked appetizer such as Pumpkin, Caramelized Onion, Ricotta, or Apple & Brie Flatbread.

 Unoaked Chardonnay with a pale yellow appearance gives a mild taste when paired with goat cheese.
-Oaked Chardonnay works well with a creamy cow & sheep milk cheeses.
-The long-aged, dark color cheeses are well suited for such red wines.
+Oaked Chardonnay works well with creamy cow & sheep milk cheeses.
+The long-aged, dark coloured cheeses are well suited for such red wines.
 Seafood is also a nice combination to try with Chardonnay.
 As a suggestion, Unoaked Chardonnay with shellfish like clams & mussels, sushi & flaky white fish & the oaked Chardonnay paired with pan-seared salmon.
 Its crunchy skin gives a satin-like smooth texture that soothes your tongue in the warm summer.

 Try a glass of Unoaked Chardonnay such as Tyrrell’s Hunter Valley Chardonnay with this menu item (Duck Breast, Duck Leg, Sweet Potato, Asparagus, Blackberries, Five Spice Popcorn) at the Cellar Restaurant if you happen to go on a Hunter Valley wine tour from Sydney.